ronrothjr/The-Spiral-of-Becoming/README.md

 ## **MISSION:**

-The mission of The Spiral of Becoming (TSOB) open-source project is to function as a **living framework for engaging creative tension** that evolves through **collective wisdom and continuous practice**.
+The mission of The Threads of Becoming (TSOB) open-source project is to function as a **living framework for engaging creative tension** that evolves through **collective wisdom and continuous practice**.

 The project aims to serve as a **practice framework** that provides common ground for diverse theological and philosophical viewpoints, rather than functioning as a complete or fixed theological system.